-Tonight’s horrifying story about the Bush administration’s moral bankruptcy: they reportedly kept some of their most public top officials deliberately ignorant of CIA torture practices after the 9/11 attacks.
+Tonight’s horrifying story about the Bush administration’s moral bankruptcy: they reportedly kept some of their most public top officials deliberately ignorant of CIA torture practices after the 9/11 attacks — up to and including Secretary of State Colin Powell.

 In common human terms, this is “knowledge of guilt.”
 They knew the public wouldn’t support this, so they just … hid it.
 Even from the most senior officials in the government, charged with interacting with the public on these issues.